Hunting the Snargasher.

 Shown in one of its aerial survey markings, in this photo the door to allow access to the front prone position is open, it only opened to the port side and was hinged about halfway up the fuselage.
 It must have been somewhat awkward to enter.

 It passed through the hands of a few aerial survey and film companies.
 In 1973 it went into private ownership and was painted in a military camouflage scheme and reverted to its military VZ728 registration.
 Then it was sold to the Strathallan Aircraft collection in Scotland.
 When that collection was sold off it went to the Scottish Aircraft Collection Trust before being obtained by the Leicestershire Museum of Science and Discovery.
-The Museum did not have space to display it, so it spent over 30 years in storage.
-It was restored to flying condition by Windmill Aviation Services and did test flights in 2018.
+The museum did not have space to display it, so it spent over 30 years in storage.
+It was restored to flying condition in 2018 by Windmill Aviation at the old RAF Spanhoe airfield near Corby.
 It has now found a new permanent home at the outstanding Newark Air Museum (see press release at <this link>).

 At the end of WW2, all German patents were forfeited and Reid & Sigrist obtained the rights to produce the legendary Leica camera.
 They initially intended the camera only to be supplied to the military, to complement their instrument sales, but it found widespread civilian use.
 They were built to a high precision, as befits the product of an instrument-making company.
 Although made only in limited numbers, today it is cameras that Reid and Sigrist are primarily remembered for; examples can command fantastic prices.
 The Reid and Sigrist company was swallowed up by the Decca Record company in 1954.